Leroymilo/FurnitureFramework/doc/Furniture.md

 Layers are an important tool for making custom Furniture, they are necessary to properly display your Furniture when other objects are passing through it (the player, or other Furniture).
 Since they are quite complicated, they have their own [Layers documentation](Complex%20Fields/Layers.md).
 This is also the first and most important [Directional Field](Directional%20Fields.md), so you might want to read that as well.

+## Draw Layers When Placing

+This is a boolean (`true` or `false`).
+If there are overlapping Layers, it might look weird if they are all drawn when the player is placing the Furniture because of transparency.
+Defaults to `false`.

 ## Collisions (required) (directional)